A91y/simple-ml/TitanicSurvivalPrediction/README.md

 - Dropping unnecessary columns including 'PassengerId', 'Ticket', 'Cabin', and 'Name'.
 - Filling missing values in 'Age', 'Embarked', and 'Fare'.
 - Converting categorical data to numeric using label encoding.
+- LabelEncoder is used to convert the categorical features ‘Sex’ and ‘Embarked’ into numerical values.
+This is necessary because the XGBoost model, which is being used for prediction, can only handle numerical values.It's working can be summarized as this
+           - Instantiating the LabelEncoder.
+           - Fit and Transform

 ## Model Training